b2arn/jsrules/doc/init_in_ctor.md

 ## Avoid any kind of init() calls in constructor

 The problem will arise in subclasses.
-Common practice for subclass constructors is to call superclass constructor and then perform any additional actions having ready to use superclass instance in `this`.
+Common practice for subclass constructors is to call superclass constructor first and then perform any additional actions having ready to use superclass instance in `this`.

-But having init() call in constructor of superclass, you will have a problem. init() method of subclass may depend on subclass members initialization, so must be called last.
+But having init() call in constructor of superclass, you will get a problem. init() method of subclass may depend on subclass members initialization, so must be called last.
 But the only way to do it is to place superclass constructor call last as well (because it calls init()).
 And if you place superclass constructor last, you cannot rely on having ready to use superclass instance in `this`.

 Example: